-I’ve been making drinks at home for over a decade, so I’m always on the lookout for delicious drinks I can recreate at home.
+I first started making simple syrups in baking and pastry school in 2009.
+Since then, I’ve had plenty of time to play around with flavor combinations, so I’m always on the lookout for delicious drinks I can recreate at home.
 This recipe was inspired by a cult classic: the Starbucks London Fog drink.
 It’s a tea-based latte with vanilla and milk.

 I enjoyed the tea, but I thought it could have even MORE Earl Grey flavor if it were made with an Earl Grey infused syrup instead of a vanilla one.
 I love to use this tea-infused syrup in a variety of beverage recipes, like the London Fog Cocktail, which uses a vanilla-infused vodka and this syrup, an Earl Grey soda pop, and even Earl Grey Lemonade– a fun spin on the classic Arnold Palmer!